 Falls can lead to life-altering disasters for older adults, especially when they are on various medications.

-What might seem to many as a slip of the foot can be a crippling event for an older adult.
+According to experts like a foot doctor, that might seem to many as a slip of the foot can be a crippling event for an older adult.
 It can aggravate morbidity and hasten mortality.
+Therefore, it is advised that seniors who sustained foot injuries seek help from a podiatrist immediately or look into therapies such as dry needling therapy.

 The National Council on Aging suggests that 25% of Americans over 65 experience some sort of fall each year.